grahamlutz/iad/README.md

   * Dogs are a custom post type, with input forms rendered via the [Advanced Custom Fields (ACF)](https://www.advancedcustomfields.com/resources/) plug-in.
-  * Available registry products are also a custom post type that pull data using the AmazonProductAPI custom post type (_why is that a custom post type --james_)
+  * Available registry products are also a custom post type that pull data using the AmazonProductAPI custom post type (_why is that a custom post type --james_)(_it's not.
+It's just in the folder b/c Scott didn't want to have to figure out how to reference it elsewhere with require --graham_)

 TODO: How do I add a form?
 For example, if I were going to add the form to the `/manage-registry` page?